Andrew Gould

 Andrew Gould leads Arnold & Itkin's appellate practice.
 He oversees the firm's cases on appeal, while providing complex legal support to the firm's trial lawyers at all phases of trial.

-Before joining Arnold & Itkin, Andrew began his legal career as a law clerk to two federal judges: first to the Honorable Raymond M. Kethledge of the U.S. Court of Appeals for the Sixth Circuit, and then to the Honorable Lee H. Rosenthal of the U.S. District Court for the Southern District of Texas.
+Before joining Arnold & Itkin, Andrew began his legal career as a law clerk to two federal judges: the Honorable Raymond M. Kethledge of the U.S. Court of Appeals for the Sixth Circuit and the Honorable Lee H. Rosenthal of the U.S. District Court for the Southern District of Texas.
 He then practiced complex commercial litigation at a large corporate law firm in Washington, D.C. before returning to Houston, where he entered public service by serving in the U.S. Attorney's Office.
 As a federal appellate prosecutor for nearly seven years, Andrew was honored to win awards for his work on cases at all stages of prosecution: trial, appeal, and postconviction.

 Andrew is dedicated to service in the legal community in Houston and beyond.
 He serves as President of the Federal Bar Association’s Southern District of Texas Chapter, on the Executive Committee of the Garland Walker American Inn of Court, and on the Houston Nominating Committee of the Texas Bar Foundation.
-He is a Fellow of both the Texas and Houston Bar Foundations, as well as a member of the Appellate Sections for the Houston Bar Association and the State Bar of Texas.
+He is a Fellow of the Texas and Houston Bar Foundations and a member of the Appellate Sections for the Houston Bar Association and the State Bar of Texas.
 He also enjoys working with law students through serving on the Alumni Advisory Committee of the Vanderbilt Law Review, on the Advisory Board of the National Plaintiffs’ Law Association, and as a mentor in The Appellate Project.

 Andrew graduated with the highest honors from the University of Michigan and Vanderbilt University Law School, where he served as Executive Editor of the Vanderbilt Law Review and was selected to Order of the Coif.
 His undergraduate thesis at Michigan received the History Department's Arthur Fondiler Award, while his student note at Vanderbilt received the Law Review's Morgan Prize.